conda/constructor/CONSTRUCT.md

 _required:_ no<br/>
 _type:_ string<br/>
 Path to a pre-install script, run after the package cache has been set, but before the files are linked to their final locations.
+As a result, you should only rely on tools known to be available on most systems (e.g. `bash`, `cmd`...).

 - For Unix `.sh` installers, the shebang line is respected if present;
   otherwise, the script is run by the POSIX shell `sh`.
 Note that the use